sapporo-wes/sapporo-service/README.md

 #### Standard WES mode

-As API specifications, please check [GitHub - GA4GH WES](https://github.com/ga4gh/workflow-execution-service-schemas) and [SwaggerUI - GA4GH WES](https://suecharo.github.io/genpei-swagger-ui/dist/).
+As API specifications, please check [GitHub - GA4GH WES](https://github.com/ga4gh/workflow-execution-service-schemas).

 **When using SAPPORO, It is different from the standard WES API specification, you must specify `workflow_engine_name` in the request parameter of `POST /runs`.**
 I personally think this part is standard WES API specification's mistake, so I am sending a request to fix it.